rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="showSplashLogo"></a>
 ## *showSplashLogo*

 Displays the splash screen.

 ### Events

- No Events.
+No Events

 ### Parameters